Skip to main content

 What I Don’t Like

-• The image sensor has less resolution and is smaller than its predecessor, which means less qualitative images with less resolution.
+• The image sensor is only 12 megapixels, which means less qualitative images with less resolution compared to more expensive drones.

 • Single shots aren’t particularly usable for prints.